 Depreciation can help you save a lot of money on your tax bill in a financial year.
 However, you cannot claim this tax allowance more than once.

 Therefore, if you decide to sell your investment property you will have to deduct the depreciation you have already claimed from your cost base.
 Reducing your cost base will increase your gross capital gain and therefore the tax you will pay.

 Despite this tax liability, freeing up cash flow in the short term could also make good financial sense over the long term.
 For example it may enable you to pay down your debt faster, or make additional investments to generate new income streams.

 So it’s always worthwhile speaking to a professional to discuss your financial objectives and to decide which strategy will be most beneficial to your personal circumstances.

 - Read our advice on investing in different circumstances.

 - Calculate how much you can borrow for your home loan

 - Live chat with one of our mortgage brokers.

-This information is general in nature and you should always seek professional advice when making financial decisions.
+The information in this article is general in nature.
+Please seek advice from a licensed professional when making financial decisions.